Flight-Free-UK/flight_free_uk_website/source/posts/what-makes-a-frequent-flyer.html.markdown

 > "The trouble with the term 'frequent flyer' is that no one thinks it's them."

 The truth is, even one flight a year is too much for the climate to handle.
-If everyone in the world took just one return flight per year, our carbon output would increase far beyond what our planet can cope with.
+If everyone in the world took just one return flight per year, our carbon output would increase by over 40% – far beyond what our planet can cope with.

 So while we definitely need to address the problem of frequent flyers, we also need to be clear about who that is – and acknowledge that everyone can have an impact, frequent flyer or not.